 Arizona, a "conditional exemption" state, regulates the issuance of charitable gift annuities under Arizona Revised Statutes Secs.
 20-103 and 20-119.
 The statutes provide that charitable gift annuities are exempt from regulation as insurance provided the issuing charity satisfies certain conditions.
 Failure to comply with state law permits the donor to bring an action against the organization in court.

-Disclosure LanguageThe disclosure statement is particularly important in Arizona and must include the following (also, see sample): (a) the charity's name and address; (b) a description of the charity which includes its state of organization, its date of organization and its current operations; (c) an assertion the charity will provide additional financial information (including its most current audited and interim financial statements) to the donor upon request, which is to be conspicuous in at least 10-point, bold-face type; and (d) the following disclosure:
+Disclosure LanguageThe disclosure statement is particularly important in Arizona and must include the following (also, see sample): (a) the charity's name and address; (b) a description of the charity which includes its state of organization, its date of organization and its current operations; (c) an assertion the charity will provide additional financial information (including its most current audited and interim financial statements) to the donor upon request, which is to be conspicuous in at least 10-point, bold-face type; (d) that the state and the department have neither approved or disapproved the charitable gift annuity being issued and have not determined whether any of the information is truthful or complete; and (e) the following disclosure:

 "A charitable gift annuity is not insurance under the laws of this state, is not subject to regulation by the director and is not protected by any state guaranty fund.
 This state and the department have not approved or disapproved of the charitable gift annuity being offered and have not determined whether any of the information provided to the donor is truthful or complete."